srinivasan22/Vertical_Farming_miniapp/readme.md

 # Description:
-Your coding task is to create an UI for regular users who will use it to operate a part of Agrilution Systems' Plantcube.
+This coding task creates an UI for regular users who will use it to operate a part of Agrilution Systems' Plantcube.
 Our product includes a special LED allowing to adjust the color spectrum of the light individually.
 The various color types have certain effects on the plants, however each plant requires a different mix of color spectrum, and expects a certain min and max range on the spectrum intensity.
 The colors are:
 * blue:	Ensures healthy roots, strong stems, and healthy - bigger- leafs.